Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 description="Six img tags in HTML"
 %}

-The following shows that the browser only requests 4 images that are on the view port with `NgOptimizedImage` directive.
+The following shows that the browser only requests 4 images that are on the view port with the `NgOptimizedImage` directive.

 {% include
 components/figure.html